topquark22/Thermo55/README.md

 - 2nd LCD 1602 display and pushbutton switch (for transmitter)

 If you don't have an LCD display, the output is also printed to the serial monitor.

+### Power requirement

+USB power may not be sufficient to illuminate bright-white characters on the LCD.
+If this happens, try switching to external power on Vin, or use a voltage regulator.

 ## Pin assignments